RBD0/RBD0.github.io/_pages/about.md

   limit: 3  # leave blank to include all the blog posts
 ---

-I am a final year dual degree (B.Tech and M.Tech) student at IIT Delhi studying Mathematics and Computing.
-I am primarily interested in Post-Quantum Cryptography, specifically Isogeny-Based Cryptography.
+I am a final year dual degree (B.Tech and M.Tech) student at [IIT Delhi](https://home.iitd.ac.in/)majoring in Mathematics and Computing.
+My research interests include cryptography, with a focus on Isogeny-based cryptography.

-I am working on my M.Tech. project under the guidance of [Prof. Venkata Koppula](https://web.iitd.ac.in/~kvenkata/) and [Prof. Surjeet Kour](https://sites.google.com/view/surjeetkour).
+I am currently writing my M.Tech. thesis on "Cryptographic Primitives through Group Actions" under the supervision of [Prof. Venkata Koppula](https://web.iitd.ac.in/~kvenkata/) and [Prof. Surjeet Kour](https://sites.google.com/view/surjeetkour).

+Previously, I interned at [MSO Lab](https://www.msolab.org/), where I worked on an approximation algorithm for an NP-hard scheduling problem under the guidance of [Prof. Kangbok Lee](https://sites.google.com/site/kangbokstudy/).

+Through coursework at the [Mathematics Departments of IIT Delhi](https://maths.iitd.ac.in/) and [POSTECH Mathematical Institute](https://pmi.postech.ac.kr/), I have also gained extensive training in Algebra and Number Theory.